Patrick-81/NAFABox/README.md

 4/ Open the folder

-5/ right clic on go.sh and set permissions to execute (chmod +x ./go.sh)
+5/ right clic on install.sh and set permissions to execute (chmod +x ./go.sh)

 6/ in file menu "open terminal" (right click)